 - receive adjudication applications from claimants

-- provide assistance to parties regarding the adjudication process
+- provide help to parties about the adjudication process

 - recruit adjudicators with appropriate skills and qualifications

 - nominate an adjudicator to decide an adjudication application

 - issues adjudication certificates to Claimants (if requested).

 Nominating authority fees

 Nominating authorities charge fees for their services.
 A claimant should ask about likely adjudication fees and expenses before selecting a nominating authority.

 These services are authorised to operate in Tasmania